Huis van Alijn

 The Huis van Alijn is a unique folklore museum in the heart of Ghent, housed in a 14th-century medieval almshouse.
 The museum tells the story of everyday life in the 20th century through a rich collection of household objects, photographs, and films.
 From washday to Christmas: each room evokes memories.

 The museum is located in the Patershol district, a pedestrian zone.
 Disabled parking is available on the nearby Kraanlei.
 The museum is reachable via the Gravensteen tram stop.
-The Huis van Alijn is one of Ghent's most charming museums.
+For concrete questions about your visit, we recommend contacting the museum in advance.